NVentimiglia/Unity3d-Localization/README.md

-# Foundation Localization (v4.0) 3/8/2015
+#Foundation Localization

-Nicholas Ventimiglia | AvariceOnline.com
+3/24/2015 | Nicholas Ventimiglia | AvariceOnline.com

 The localization service provides translation of UI elements and strings on demand.